Corruptt4/florr-basics/README.md

 # Information!
-- This project and its basics: mobs, petals, loadout, summons, armor, and sandstorm behaviour is made by TrickyArrasGames
+- This project and its basics: mobs, petals, loadout, summons, armor, and sandstorm behaviour is made by TrickyArrasGames (Corruptt4 on Github)

 ### It has Loadout and drag-and-drop feature
 ### Inventory (W.I.P)